 - 1. Milady Advanced Services: Eyelashes 1e

 - 2. TDLR- Administrative Rules & Regulations & Cosmetology Laws

 - 3. PSI- CIB: Eyelash Extension Specialist License Examination

 - 4. Federal Taxation: Tax on Tips

 - 5. Milady's Business Fundamentals

-- 6. Other web-based and printed materials

 At the conclusion of the Eyelash Extension Specialist program, the student would have learned technical abilities, be prepared for the state exams and licensing, obtain retail experience and learn how to build their business, in order to obtain gainful employment.